Home / Changelog / 2025 Week 26

 2 notification channels

 Alerts and monitors close that gap.
-Define metric thresholds on any evaluation metric, trace property, or system measurement, and get notified the moment something crosses the line.
+Define thresholds on any evaluation metric, trace property, or system measurement, and get notified the moment something crosses the line.

 gRPC Trace Ingestion — 60% Less Latency